aelzeiny/airflow-aws-executors/readme.md

 For more information on any of these execution parameters, see the link below: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.run_task

-For boto3 credential management, see https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html
+For boto3 credential management, seed https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html

 ## How It Works